 for their outstanding effort in finishing the 2012 Boston Marathon!

 Thank you for your commitment to support the Penobscot River

 Penobscot Trust member and partner The Nature Conservancy offered

 three marathon slots to team up with the Penobscot Indian Nation in

 support of re-opening the river - the tribe's homeland - to sea-run

 fish, and restoring cultural, ecological, and economic opportunities to

-Barry took up the challenge, training as a team and working with The
+Barry took up the challenge, trained as a team and worked with The

 Nature Conservancy to raise funds for the Penobscot River Restoration

 Watch videos of the runners as they prepared for the marathon and explain why they chose to run for their river: